-S. Lu et al., "High Efficiency Energy Storage System Design for Hybrid Electric Vehicle with Motor Drive Integration," Conference Record of the 2006 IEEE Industry Applications Conference 41st IAS Annual Meeting, Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.
+S. Lu et al., "High Efficiency Energy Storage System Design for Hybrid Electric Vehicle with Motor Drive Integration," Proceedings of the IEEE Industry Applications Conference/41st IAS Annual Meeting (2006, Tampa, FL), vol. 5, pp. 2560-2567, Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.

 Electrical and Computer Engineering